-- If a participant file contains double-sided documents, make a copy of each side and incorporate them into the file before scanning and uploading the document into IdahoWorks. - Use only white paper and copy small items to a standard 8-1/2 x 11 sheet of paper.
-Please note that colored paper and most highlighter marks do not scan well.
-Use only a yellow highlighter throughout this process. - As noted in the example above, other documents, such as OJT contracts, job descriptions, internship agreements, etc., may be scanned and uploaded throughout the participant's enrollment period. - WIOA staff must check files for completeness before uploading.
-Uploading forms needing correction or omitting documentation will require the WIOA staff to re-submit an entire file to ensure all proper documents have been included.
+- If a participant file contains double-sided documents, make a copy of each side and incorporate them into the file before scanning the document. - Use only white paper and copy small items to a standard sheet of 8-1/2 x 11 of paper rather than tape.
+Please note that colored paper, tape, and most highlighter colors do not scan well.
+If/when a highlighter is used, please use yellow. - As noted in the example above, other documents, such as OJT contracts, job descriptions, internship agreements, etc., can be scanned and submitted throughout the enrollment. - Please check files for completeness before uploading or mailing them.
+Inserting corrected forms and omitted documentation may require the career planner to re-submit an entire file to ensure all proper documents have been included.